-While developing a website or blog in WordPress with Custom Post Type’s there may come a time when you do not want to actually display the Single Post.
-In this tutorial we will teach you how to redirect all Single Posts of a Custom Post Type via a WordPress function.
+While working as a developer within WordPress there will often be times that you must preserve a particular URL structure.
+In this tutorial we will teach you how to redirect the archive of a Custom Post Type via a WordPress function.

 By the end of 2017 the Contact Form 7 plugin’s ‘on_sent_ok’ hook method for redirection will no longer be supported.
 In this tutorial we will teach you a few different methods to redirect to another URL after WordPress Contact Form 7 Submission without using the ‘on_sent_ok’ hook method.

 The best practice in our opinion for usability is to keep your navigation visible for as long as possible before resorting to hiding it.
 In part 2 of this two-part tutorial we will teach you how to show and hide your newly designed pure CSS hamburger button and navigation using Media Queries and jQuery for your responsive website.

 One of the most important aspects of responsive web design is the navigation, it typically needs to be hidden and accessed via a button.
 In Part 1 of this two-part tutorial we will teach you how to create an animated hamburger button with CSS and jQuery for your responsive website.